JetBrains/guide/site/java/tips/parameter-info/index.md

   message: "In addition to parameter information, you can get IntelliJ IDEA to give you type information too!"
 ---

-Sometimes it's helpful to know the type of a parameter in your code when it's not immediately apparent to you.
+Sometimes it's helpful to know the type of parameter in your code when it's not immediately apparent to you.
 Use <kbd>⌃⇧P</kbd> (macOS) / <kbd>Ctrl+Shift+P</kbd> (Windows/Linux) to get the type information of a parameter in your code.

 {% cta %}